akka/akka/akka-docs/src/main/paradox/typed/from-classic.md

 also used when creating a new instance when the actor is restarted.
 The `Props` may also define additional properties such as which dispatcher to use for the actor.

-Instead of creating an actor via a `Props` factory in classic, in typed, a `spawn` method creates an actor from a given `Behavior`.
+In typed, the `spawn` method creates an actor directly from a given `Behavior` without using a `Props` factory.
+It does however accept an optional `akka.actor.typed.Props` for specifying Actor metadata.
 The factory aspect is instead defined via `Behaviors.setup` when using the object-oriented style with a class extending `AbstractBehavior`.
 For the function style there is typically no need for the factory.